ED finds Kalra, aides dealt in 7,000 oxygen concentrators; recovers 151 liquor bottles during raids | Business

 - India

+The agency found that they dealt in over 7,000 of these life-saving devices in an alleged illegal manner, and it also recovered 151 liquor bottles from the premises of Kalra in Delhi, ED sources said.

+They said the searches were conducted at 13 premises of Kalra and his family, Matrix Cellular Services director Gagan Duggal, restaurants like Khan Chacha, Nega & Ju, Town Hall and Dayal Opticals in the high-end Khan market of Delhi and some other locations in Gurgaon under provisions of the Prevention of Money Laundering Act (PMLA).

-The central probe agency, according to official sources, has widened the ambit of the investigation being conducted against Kalra by the Delhi Police Crime Branch, as it suspects that 7,000 oxygen concentrators were transacted by the restaurateur and his aides as the second wave of the COVID-19 pandemic hit the country.
+The central probe agency has widened the ambit of the investigation as it suspects that more than 7,000 oxygen concentrators were transacted by the restaurateur and his aides as the second wave of the COVID-19 pandemic hit the country.

 The concentrators are in short supply as they are being anxiously scoured by those gasping for breath due to the high rate of infection of coronavirus.

-The sources said the searches were conducted on at least 14-15 premises in the national capital region under provisions of the Prevention of Money Laundering Act (PMLA).
+Their import price of these devices is Rs 15,000 per piece but they have been sold at Rs 69,999 per unit, the sources claimed.

+The two ''took advantage'' of a raging pandemic and made huge profit by cheating the public, the ED sources alleged.

-At one location linked to Kalra, they said, 151 scotch whiskey bottles were recovered.
+At the Mandi road premises of Kalra and his family in south Delhi's Mehrauli area, they said, 151 scotch whiskey bottles were recovered.

-The raids, including at the premises of Kalra's family members and the Matrix group, are continuing and are aimed to gather additional evidence, they said.
+Kalra's bank accounts were also searched by the agency sleuths, they said.

 The police had recovered more than 524 of these life-saving machines from these premises and it was alleged that they were being hoarded and sold in the black market.